Upstatement/generator-style-guide-twig/README.md

 Go to the Terminal, we'll be doing everything from there.

 #### Make sure [Yeoman](http://yeoman.io) is installed
 Run `yo -v`.
-If you don’t have it installed, run the following: `npm install -g yo`
+If you don’t have it installed, run the following: `npm install -g yo`.
+You may have to `sudo npm install -g yo` depending on your setup.

 #### Import the Style Guide Generator:
 ```bash